-Conduct that does not constitute sexual abuse may nonetheless be offensive or create misunderstanding or embarrassment.
+Conduct that does not constitute sexual abuse may be offensive or create misunderstanding or embarrassment.
 Personnel are to avoid activities which can be misconstrued, even if intended innocently.
-The Diocese of Saginaw has promulgated the Code of Conduct, which is applicable to all Personnel.
+The Diocese of Saginaw has promulgated the Standards, which are applicable to all personnel.